BMD-4, BTR-D or BTR-MDM, allowing more vehicles to be carried in each airlift.

 Units equipped exclusively with mobile chassis vehicles include rapid deployment forces, operational manoeuvre groups, reconnaissance, marine and airborne forces.
 Conventional forces have a mixture of heavy and mobile chassis vehicles.
 The former are the primary combat systems while the latter are mainly in support and reconnaissance roles.

-Losik/ Brilev suggest that a heavy combined arms company might have nine MBTs and six IFVs, fielded as three mixed platoons of five vehicles.
+Losik/Brilev suggest that a heavy combined arms company might have nine MBTs and six IFVs, fielded as three mixed platoons of five vehicles.
 These are supported by three mortar tanks, one anti-aircraft tank and led by a separate company command vehicle.
-A battalion of three such companies is described as 51 machines, suggesting that the mortar/ artillery tanks are attached rather than organic to the company.
-Possibly the mortar tanks form the fourth company of the battalion.
+A battalion of three such companies is described as 51 machines, suggesting that the mortar or artillery tanks are attached rather than organic to the company.
+Possibly the mortar tanks form the fourth company/mortar battery of the battalion.
 A battalion also includes a battalion command, three mobile chassis reconnaissance vehicles and three heavy chassis recovery vehicles.
-Three medical evacuation, three ammunition supply and three fuel carriers are all based on mobile chassis.
+Three medical evacuation, three ammunition supply and three fuel carriers are all based on the mobile chassis.

 The model of a future force built above is constructed with relatively conventional bricks.
 A number of Scrapboard concepts are applicable to the above model.
 A Thunderback based on the heavy hull could serve as either an MBT or an air-defence platform, depending on the missile types being carried.
 Being armed with a 35/50mm cannon it also supplements the anti-infantry, anti-aircraft and anti-LAV role of the H-IFV.
 A version of the Thunderback built on the mobile, tracked chassis serves as light tank, air-defence vehicle and ATGW missile carrier.